azimut/shiny/ABOUT.md

 C Foreign Function Interface allows languages, in this case lisp, to interact with a C library, and with a proper wrapper a C++ library.
 This allows to re-use any code that runs at C speed within the live coding environment of lisp.
 For example, we can create C pointers to different types of data including structures.

 ![*CFFI - We load the binary blob of a C library, .so on Linux, and within our lisp program (the ghost in the illustration) we poke and call different functions defined on them.- Illustration by Keist Zenon https://youtu.be/lvHi5LyhxGk*](static/cffi.jpg)
+*CFFI - We load the binary blob of a C library, .so on Linux, and within our lisp program (the ghost in the illustration) we poke and call different functions defined on them.- Illustration by Keist Zenon https://youtu.be/lvHi5LyhxGk*

 # Libraries and tools